xinyi-wang02/ac2152024_group_X/README.md

 - ./docker-shell.sh

 Once the container is running, ensure it has access to GCP services by typing the following commands in gcloud CLI:
-- gcloud auth activate-service-account --key-file /secrets/deployment.json
-- gcloud config set project $GCP_PROJECT
 - gcloud auth configure-docker us-central1-docker.pkg.dev

 Build and Push Docker Containers to GCR (Google Container Registry) by typing the following command:
 - ansible-playbook deploy-docker-images.yml -i inventory.yml

-After inside the container, type the following command to deploy the Kubernetes Cluster:
+After pushing the images, type the following command to deploy the Kubernetes Cluster:
 - ansible-playbook src/deployment/deploy-k8s-cluster.yml -i src/deployment/inventory.yml --extra-vars cluster_state=present

 Note the nginx_ingress_ip that was outputted by the cluster command
 - Visit http:// YOUR INGRESS IP.sslip.io to view the website

-If you want to run our ML pipeline, checkout the directions under `src/workflow/`.
-The following are the commands to run the pipelines:

-- cd ~/src/workflow/
-- chmod +x docker-shell.sh
-- ./docker-shell.sh

 The following are screenshots of logs during deployment on Kubernetes.